squadracer/locale_ninja/README.md

 <br/>

-You now juste have to add this in your routes  :
+You now just have to add this in your routes  :
 ```ruby
 #config/routes.rb
 mount LocaleNinja::Engine => '/locale_ninja